emilianozzf/Movie-Search-Engine/a2/writeup.md

 To sum up, the given sorting algorithm is mush better than Bubble Sort in terms of time complexity.
+The expected time complexity of the given sorting algorithm is n(logn)^2, while that of Bubblt Sort is n^2.

 In order to make my experiment more reasonable, I chose 2\**20, 2\**15, 2\**10 as input array sizes.
 Here are the details of my experiment.

 ---------------------
 THE GIVEN SORTING ALGORITHM: